ivanhofer/typesafe-i18n/README.md

 > npx typesafe-i18n --no-watch
 ```

 This will only generate types once and **not** listen to changes in your locale files.
+The process will throw an `TypesafeI18nParseError` if a wrong syntax is detected in your base locale file.

 ### folder structure